 The Role of Microbacterium barkeri in Biofloc Systems : Certain bacterial species play a critical role in biofloc formation and maintenance by producing extracellular polymeric substances (EPS), enzymes, and bioactive compounds that promote microbial aggregation Microbacterium barkeri is a Gram-positive, rod-shaped bacterium known for its bioremediation capabilities and ability to degrade organic pollutants (15).

-This study investigates the role of Microbacterium barkeri, a bacterium known for its bioremediation capabilities, in biofloc systems.
+This study was investigating the role of Microbacterium barkeri, for its bioremediation capabilities, in biofloc systems.
 The 16S ribosomal RNA (rRNA) gene sequencing technique was used for precise bacterial identification.
 The bacterial isolate was compared to known sequences in public databases, confirming its identity as M. barkeri.
 This research explores its potential to improve water quality and promote tilapia growth, contributing to more sustainable aquaculture practices.

 2. Materials and Methods